 Statins are cholesterol-lowering medications prescribed to patients to help get their cholesterol levels under control.
-Controlling your cholesterol levels is extremely important for your heart health; you can check out our cholesterol blog to learn more!
+Controlling your cholesterol levels is extremely important for your heart health.
+You can check out our cholesterol blog to learn more!

 A lot of people who start on a statin stop taking it due to side effects, with the most common being muscle pain.
-When this occurs, switching statin doses and switching to a different statin are reasonable options your healthcare provider may propose to you.
+When this occurs, switching statin doses and changing to a different statin are reasonable options your healthcare provider may propose to you.

-The problem with evaluating muscle pain is that it is very subjective, and therefore, frequently relies on self-reporting from a patient rather than something that can be directly measured by the healthcare provider.
+The problem with evaluating muscle pain is that it is very subjective, and therefore, it frequently relies on self-reporting from a patient rather than something that can be directly measured by the healthcare provider.

-A recent study called the SAMSON study aimed to investigate if patients perceived pain symptoms are ‘real’ or potentially in their heads.
+A recent study called the SAMSON study aimed to investigate if patients' perceived pain symptoms are ‘real’ or potentially in their heads.

 Potential Theories as to Why Statins are Associated with Pain

-Before discussing the SAMSON study, let’s first hypothesize other reasons, besides statins, as to why someone taking a statin may be experience muscle pain.
+Before discussing the SAMSON study, let’s first hypothesize other reasons, besides statins, as to why someone taking a statin may experience muscle pain.
 While a healthcare provider should never rule out the statin as the true cause of pain in someone, there are a few alternative theories that have recently been proposed.

 Changes in your Lifestyle: If you’ve been recently diagnosed with high cholesterol you may not only have started taking a statin, but you may have also made some lifestyle changes, like exercising more.
 The muscle pain some people who are new to statins experience may be the side effects of your hard work exercising rather than from your actual statin.

-The Nocebo Effect: When your healthcare provider goes over the list of potential side effects for your statin this may lead you to believe that taking these medications will cause you pain.
+The Nocebo Effect: When your healthcare provider goes over the list of potential side effects for your statin, this may lead you to believe that taking these medications will cause you pain.
 This is referred to as the ‘nocebo effect’.
 The simple act of talking about this may instill the belief that when you take a statin you will get muscle pain.

-Age Related Aches & Pains: Another possible reason for the symptom onset is the fact that statin therapy is usually initiated at a time in peoples’ lives where pain and ailments become more frequent (such as at an older age).
+Age Related Aches & Pains: Another possible reason for the symptom onset is the fact that statin therapy is usually initiated at a time in people's lives where pain and ailments become more frequent (such as at an older age).
 Therefore, you may get those symptoms regardless of being on the medication or not, but since starting the medication is the only new thing that has been added to your daily regimen, these pains are often blamed on the medication.